lonkaars/avans-dui/doc/dui.md

 #### OpenMV

-The only two algorithms that work with OpenMV are Hough Transform, the function find_lines, and Line Segment Detector, also known as find_line_segments.
-Both of these have their ups and downs and could be used for our project. find_lines has the most ups whereas find_line_segemtns has the most negative.
+The only two algorithms that work with OpenMV are Hough Transform, the function `find_lines`, and Line Segment Detector, also known as `find_line_segments`.
+Both of these have their ups and downs and could be used for our project. `find_lines` has the most ups whereas `find_line_segments` has the most negative.
 As the result here below is decently optimized, it is first grayscaled, and then canny edge detection is done to it.

 For the test are the straight lines pictures used with different lighting additionality the left lane represents a whitish line and the right lane is drawn with a more darker color. here below are the pictures used: